david-vanderson/dvui/README.md

 }
 ```

-## Hacking this project
-Find the widget you want in the example and copy the code from `src/Examples.zig`.
+Find the widget you want in the demo window and copy the code from `src/Examples.zig`.

-This document is a broad overview.
-See [inside](/INSIDE.md) for implementation details and how to write and modify widgets.

 ## Screenshot